russross/4307/_problems/btree/2/doc/doc.md

 In the file `step.py` write the following function:

-    def step_index(db: Database, root: int, key: Tuple[Any, ...]) -> Iterator[Tuple[Any, ...]]:
+    def step_index(db: Database, root: int, key: list[Any]) -> Iterator[list[Any]]:

 This function is similar to `step_table`, but it navigates index B-trees instead of table B+-trees.

 Here are a few important differences:

-*   The key is a tuple instead of an integer.
-The rowid field of a Page is empty, and instead a row key is just a prefix of the row tuple.
-You can use a slice to extract a portion of a tuple.
-For example, to get a tuple containing just the first three fields of another tuple, use:
+*   The key is a list instead of an integer.
+The rowid field of a Page is empty, and instead a row key is just a prefix of the row list.
+You can use a slice to extract a portion of a list.
+For example, to get a list containing just the first three fields of another list, use:

         prefix = original[:3]